wp-plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==
+= 3.0.3.1 =
+* Fixed bug introduced in 3.0.3 affecting subdirectory mode

+= 3.0.3 =
+* Added exception for subsite names to include dashes
+* Updates to support new Registration Templates add-on

 = 3.0.2 =
 * Fixed conflicts with some other multisite plugins that were triggering validation errors when attempting a clone
 * Raised number of sites shown by default in "Select Source" dropdown from 100 to 1000 and made parameters for that query filterable